RECYCLING AT HOME

 STEP 1: THE RIGHT STUFF

 It’s extremely important that we keep our recycling streams free of contaminants (things that don’t belong there).
-See the “What You Should Recycle” below for guidelines about what material belongs in recycling.
+See the “What To Recycle” for guidelines about what material belongs in recycling.

 STEP 2: SORT IT OUT